benjaoming/crowdin-client/README.rst

 Configuration
 -------------

-Create a ``.crodwin`` JSON file in your root project directory with the following structure::
+Create a ``.crowdin`` JSON file in your root project directory with the following structure::

     {